Mauryanx/DataVisGradProject/README.md

 # HAYSTAC Dashboard: Visualizing Noisy GPS Trajectories

 Welcome to the **HAYSTAC Dashboard**, an interactive web application designed to explore and analyze temporal gaps in GPS tracking data, enriched with geographic context.
-This dashboard was adapted from  [Observable notebook](https://observablehq.com/@cmps-3360-6360/haystac-dashboard) to provide a polished, easily shareable interface via GitHub Pages without requiring code execution.
+This dashboard was adapted from this [Observable notebook](https://observablehq.com/@cmps-3360-6360/haystac-dashboard) to provide a polished, easily shareable interface via GitHub Pages without requiring code execution.

 ---
 ## Report and Additional Materials